-4.14.5 Operation of AK 300 Coupling Head
+4.15.5 Operation: Type AK 160 & AK 300 Coupling Head

 Lift locking trigger and lift handle upward and forward.
 Place the unlocked coupling onto the towing ball and with the slightest downward pressure it will lock onto the ball automatically.
 Ensure locking trigger returns to its free position before commencing to tow.